rguigoures/jekyll-now/_posts/2018-6-17-cdr-analysis.md

 After running the algorithm, we can observe the underlying structure of the data emerging.
 The joint probability shows cells with high density.
 But this observation does not mean that the partition is meaningful.
 Indeed if the clusters are unbalanced, bigger clusters are likely to have high density between themselves.
 In the mutual information matrix, red cells represent excess of cooccurrences.
 Conversely, blue cells respresent lacks of cooccurences.
 The clusters can then be interpreted as follow: antennas in cluster 4 are grouped together because they excessively interract with themselves and less than expected with clusters 0 and 1.
 Note that the connections between clusters 0 (or 1) and 4 have quite high density but less than expected.

-# Information theoretic coclustering

-One great advantage of information theory based clustering approaches lies in being able to tackle bipartite graphs: it is possible to simultaneously cluster antennas and countries.
-This is called coclustering.

 # Bayesian blockmodeling

 Information theoretic clustering directly optimizes the Kullback-Leibler divergence from the partition to the actual data.
 This approach is valid when the amount of data is large enough to properly estimate the joint probability matrix between antennas and countries.
 But if it's not the case, we can easily get spurious patterns.
 One solution to avoid this problem consists in adding a regulariuation term to the optimized criterion.
 Another solution would be to build a Bayesian model.
 Actually, the average negative logarithm of the multinomial probability mass function over the cells of the adjacency matrix converges to the Kullback-Leibler divergence from the partition to the actual data.